NeoRoo

 High-fidelity: App Feature Highlights

 After 3 Iterations, I came up with the refined version.
-I envisioned 3 modes of rings that are shown upfront to show the baby's temperature with color status (Matching the color in LED diodes of the NeoWarm device).
+Envisioned 3 modes of rings that are shown upfront to show the baby's temperature with color status (Matching the color in LED diodes of the NeoWarm device).

-Throughout the design, I followed minimalism to reduce cognitive load and provide an elegant design to the users of this app.
-Below are some of the feature highlights from high-fidelity prototype.
+The design is based on minimalism and solid color to reduce cognitive load and provide an elegant design to the users of this app in restricted environments such as when offline or with low internet connectivity.
+Below are some of the feature highlights from the high-fidelity prototype.

 Iconography